 Examines the geographic and historic factors which have contributed to the present-day complexity of Mexico, Central America, and the West Indies.
-Notes: Offered in fall and spring.

 310. Geography of the Carolinas (3).

 The changing cultural and economic utilization of the two-Carolinas' environment.
 Historical and problem oriented.
 Field trip.